josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 Some workshop participants felt that the diagram generally reflected reality and that it illustrated the large number of moving pieces involved.
-It was pointed out that there are a lot of moving parts compared to 11 years ago when the IASA was formed, as IASA now encompasses certain functions that it did not at that time, such as the Secretariat and the RFC Production Center.
+A workshop participant said that there are a lot of moving parts compared to 11 years ago when the IASA was formed, as IASA now encompasses certain functions that it did not at that time, such as the Secretariat and the RFC Production Center.